 Silicon IP Cores

-Hardware crypto engines for SHA, AES, & other encryption standards
+Hardware crypto engines for SHA, AES, Ascon & other standards

 The Encryption Primitives family covers several popular security standards:

-- A set of NIST-certified AES encryption and decryption cores with varying combinations of features, performance, and silicon size;
+- A set of NIST-certified Advanced Encryption Standard (AES) encryption and decryption cores with varying combinations of features, performance, and silicon size (see below);

 - an MD5 Message Digest Algorithm Processor.